quicwg/base-drafts/draft-ietf-quic-http.md

 ### Frame Types {#iana-frames}

 This document establishes a registry for HTTP/3 frame type codes.
-The "HTTP/3 Frame Type" registry governs a 62-bit space.
+The "HTTP/3 Frame Types" registry governs a 62-bit space.
 This registry follows the QUIC registry policy; see {{iana-policy}}.
 Permanent registrations in this registry are assigned using the Specification Required policy ({{!RFC8126}}), except for values between 0x00 and 0x3f (in hexadecimal; inclusive), which are assigned